fugue/regula/README.md

 Regula includes a library of rules written in Rego, the policy language used by the Open Policy Agent ([opa]) project.
 Regula works with your favorite CI/CD tools such as Jenkins, Circle CI, and AWS CodePipeline; we’ve included a [GitHub Actions example](https://github.com/fugue/regula-action) so you can get started quickly (see our blog post [here](https://www.fugue.co/blog/predeployment-compliance-checks-with-regula-and-terraform-blog)).
 Where relevant, we’ve mapped Regula policies to the CIS AWS, Azure, and Google Cloud Foundations Benchmarks so you can assess your compliance posture.
 Regula is maintained by engineers at [Fugue](https://fugue.co).

+Regula is available via source and Linux container image [here](https://hub.docker.com/r/fugue/regula).

 ## How does Regula work?

 There are two parts to Regula.
-The first is a [shell script](/bin/regula) that generates a JSON document for [opa] consumption from CloudFormation YAML/JSON, Terraform HCL, or a Terraform plan file.
+The first is a [shell script](/bin/regula) that generates a JSON document for [opa] consumption.

 The second part is a Rego framework that: